asluzh/PSTableauREST/README.md

 This repository also contains a suite of Pester tests:
 - Module validation tests (tests/PSTableauREST.Module.Tests.ps1)
 - Basic unit tests for module functions (tests/PSTableauREST.Unit.Tests.ps1)
-- Comprehensive integration tests, with functionality testing on real Tableau environments (tests/PSTableauREST.Integration.Tests.ps1)
+- Integration tests, with functionality testing on real Tableau environments (tests/PSTableauREST.Integration.Tests.ps1)

 The tests can be executed using Pester, e.g.